 The Significance of Photoperiod:

-Photoperiod refers to the duration of light and darkness that plants are exposed to within a 24-hour period.
+Photoperiod refers to the duration of light and darkness that plants are exposed to within 24 hours.
 Plants have evolved to respond to changes in photoperiod, which signal the changing seasons and trigger various physiological responses.
 By manipulating the photoperiod, indoor gardeners can simulate specific growth stages and optimize plant development.

 During the vegetative stage, plants focus on developing strong root systems and lush foliage.
 For most plants, a longer period of light exposure is required.
 Providing 16-18 hours of light per day and 6-8 hours of uninterrupted darkness replicates the longer days of spring and summer, promoting vegetative growth.
 This extended light period encourages the plant to invest energy in photosynthesis and leaf development.